remarkjs/vscode-remark/readme.md

 ## When should I use this?

+If you wish to apply code quality checks on your markdown files, this extension is for you.
+This extension allows you to check and format markdown files right in your editor.
-If your project is checked using [`remark-cli`][remark-cli] and you use Visual Studio Code to edit markdown files, it’s recommended to use this extension.
+[`remark-cli`][remark-cli] can be used to ensure consitent formatting in CI. it’s recommended to use that in combination with this extension.

 ## Use